 ANGIE GRAY is a Licensed Massage Therapist in the state of Tennessee, a Certified Neuromuscular Therapist, and Nationally Board Certified Massage Therapist.
 She began her massage career in 2010 after graduating from the National Holistic Institute (NHI) in Studio City, California, completing her certification as an Advanced Neuromuscular Therapist and Health Educator.

-She is certified as a Posture Corrective Exercise Specialist through the National Academy of Sports Medicine (NASM).
-She is also a certified Human Movement Specialist through the Brookbush Institute of Human Movement Science.
-Angie provides these important strengthening components in her specialized sessions to relieve pain and restore balance to the body.
-Angie also has training in Rock Tape kinesio taping techniques, which she sometimes uses to enhance her hands-on work.
+Angie is certified in NeuroKinetic Therapy (NKT).
+With this technique, she assesses and treats Breathing Patterns, Subsystems, Compression/Decompression, and Rotational Patterns.
+Angie has been certified as a Posture Corrective Exercise Specialist through the National Academy of Sports Medicine (NASM).
+She has also been certified as a Human Movement Specialist through the Brookbush Institute of Human Movement Science and Movement Specialist through RockTape.
+Angie provides these important components in her specialized sessions to relieve pain and restore balance to the body.

 Angie holds a Bachelor of Social Work Degree from Union University in Jackson, Tennessee.
 She stays current with her National Board Certification under the National Certification Board for Therapeutic Massage and Bodywork and is a member of the American Massage Therapy Association.

 Angie is involved in the community as a volunteer, teaching infant and pediatric touch therapy to parents.
 She is a dog mom to Selah, a rescue from Metro Animal Care and Control.